Bungee jumping

 Bungee jumping (/ˈbʌndʒi/), also spelled bungy jumping, is an activity that involves a person jumping from a great height while connected to a large elastic cord.
 The launching pad is usually erected on a tall structure such as a building or crane, a bridge across a deep ravine, or on a natural geographic feature such as a cliff.
 It is also possible to jump from a type of aircraft that has the ability to hover above the ground, such as a hot-air-balloon or helicopter.
 The thrill comes from the free-falling and the rebound.
 When the person jumps, the cord stretches and the jumper flies upwards again as the cord recoils, and continues to oscillate up and down until all the kinetic energy is dissipated.

 Etymology

+The Oxford English Dictionary records the word "bungee" as being of "unknown origin".

-The word "bungee" originates from West Country dialect of the English language, meaning "anything thick and squat", as defined by James Jennings in his book "Observations of Some of the Dialects in The West of England" published 1825.
-In 1928, the word started to be used for a rubber eraser.
+The word "bungee" appears in James Jennings' "Observations of Some of the Dialects in The West of England", published 1825, as meaning "anything thick and squat".
+However, it is unclear if this relates to the modern definition of the word.

+Etymonline records the word "bungee" as emerging from British slang for a rubber eraser, possibly deriving from a portmanteau of "bouncy" and "spongy".

-The Oxford English Dictionary records early use of the phrase in 1938 relating to launching of gliders using an elasticated cord, and also as "a long nylon-cased rubber band used for securing luggage".
+Oxford Living Dictionaries recorded early use of the phrase in 1938 relating to launching of gliders using an elasticated cord, and also as "a long nylon-cased rubber band used for securing luggage".